MLeidel/cbl/README.md

 Setup also copies executable to system directory (admin required)

 _tkinter.txt_ is provided for an example of a 'cbl' text file.
-Notice the ^_^ syntax to delimate each topic/title.
+Notice the `=-=` syntax to delimate each topic/title.

+The text of a topic printed to the console is also placed in
+the system clipboard.

 ## Usage